JeffBor/jeffbor.github.io/content/post/2022-12-01-Building-this-blog.md

 I am a dev(sec)ops nerd, so it's a no-brainer that the solution had to manage content using a modern VMS using [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow).
 Naturally I chose my favorite platform [GitHub](https://github.com).
 It offers some other benefits which I will detail in the following sections.

-Also, the solution needed to manage content and code privately but allow me to invite others to critique posts, contribute, etc. if need be.
+Also, the solution needed to be completely transparent and allow me to invite others to critique posts, contribute, etc. if need be.

 ## Use Modern Static Site Generator